-Society is used to dogs being walked, but cats don’t enjoy the same reputation.
-Walking a feline on a leash is altogether a different experience, because cats belong to a different family of mammals and have a very different set of behaviors.
+I doubt you’ll give any notice to a dog being walked on a leash, but cats don’t quite enjoy the same reputation.
+Walking a cat on a leash is altogether a different experience because cats have a very different set of behaviors.
 In fact, some people may even feel embarrassed at the idea of taking their cat out for a walk.

 Possible embarrassments aside, is it a good idea to walk your cat?
 Should you break out the old harness?

 The short answer is yes, you can walk your cat with a leash and harness.
 The outdoor stroll has many potential benefits, in particular for cats kept indoors all the time.
 But there are things to consider before taking your cat on a hike.